 Its high budget is the main reason for its supreme quality production in India, which is why it is so famous in India.
 Most regional cinemas do not have that kind of budget.

 Bollywood is so gorgeously eye-appealing because it’s a hubbub of colors, dances, songs, and drama to spice things up.
 The song industry and the film industry in Bollywood are highly interlinked.

-Even movies that are filled with messages to the society such as Dangal, Secret Superstar, Bajrangi Bhaijaan have a lasting impact on the society because adding to the emotional touch, the movies are filled with entertaining elements.
+Even movies that are filled with messages to society such as Dangal, Secret Superstar, Bajrangi Bhaijaan have a lasting impact on society because adding to the emotional touch, the movies are filled with entertaining elements.

 LARGEST FILM PRODUCER IN INDIA